vtintillier/cf-java-logging-support/README.md

 In order to illustrate how the different features are used, this repository includes two sample applications:
   * a Jersey implementation in the  [./sample folder](./sample)
-  * a Spring Boot implementaiton in the [./sample-spring-boot folder](./sample-spring-boot)
+  * a Spring Boot implementation in the [./sample-spring-boot folder](./sample-spring-boot)

 ## Documentation

 More info on the actual implementation can be found in the [Wiki](https://github.com/SAP/cf-java-logging-support/wiki).

+## Licensing

+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available via the [REUSE](https://api.reuse.software/info/github.com/SAP/cf-java-logging-support) tool.